ForkAwesome/Fork-Awesome/README.md

     $ docker run --rm -it \
         -u $(id -u):$(id -g) \
         -v $(pwd):/workspace \
+        -p 7998:7998 \
         fa-builder

 Within the container, build the font:

     $ npm ci
     $ make -C src/icons

+Build the web documentation and serve it on a local server on http://localhost:7998:

+    $ npm run dev

 <!--- reference links for badges -->